 Feedback comes in a variety of ways.
 There are many channels through which we aim to give feedback other than only at the point of returning assessed work.
 Here are some of the different ways in which we provide you with feedback:

-- Module Support and Feedback meetings complementing module lectures are intended to give you the opportunity to test your understanding of material.
-Most module Support and Feedback classes are often based on exercises or problem sets which should be prepared in advance.
-Time during module Support and Feedback classes is given to working through answers so that you can see what you did well and what less well.
+- Module Support and Feedback meetings complement lectures and are intended to give you the opportunity to test your understanding of material.
+In most module Support and Feedback classes, you will be expected to prepare some exercises or problem sets in advance and these will be discussed in the class.
+You will then have time during the module Support and Feedback class to work through a new set of questions, usually in groups and with the help of the tutor, before presenting answers to the rest of the class.
 We try to keep the number of students in these classes as small as possible so that your needs can be accommodated.

-- Pieces of non-assessed work, in addition to assessed work and tests, are collected periodically and feedback given by tutors on these.
+- Pieces of non-assessed work, in addition to assessed work and tests, are collected periodically and feedback on these is given by tutors.

 - Tutors and lecturers advertise Advice and Feedback hours at which they are available to go over individual problems with you.